32blogby Studio Mitsu

 This article breaks down how SVT-AV1 behaves in modern FFmpeg, explains the internal logic behind each parameter, and provides a production-ready encoding configuration.

-SVT-AV1 in FFmpeg 7.x and Later
+SVT-AV1 in FFmpeg v8

-FFmpeg 7.x's most significant architectural contribution is standardizing how GPU hardware contexts are managed through Vulkan.
+FFmpeg 8.x's most significant architectural contribution is standardizing how GPU hardware contexts are managed through Vulkan.
 SVT-AV1 itself is a CPU-based software encoder, but with Vulkan available, decode operations and filter processing (scaling, tone mapping) can be offloaded to the GPU — leaving CPU resources fully dedicated to SVT-AV1's compression work.

 In this setup, SVT-AV1's bottleneck shifts from preprocessing to pure encoding computation.
 This means Preset selection and CRF directly determine resource efficiency.